cons3rt/pycons3rt3/README.md

 # Skip run IDs for any of the snapshot commands with --skip
 cons3rt team run snapshot create --id=3 --skip=12345,12346,12347

+# Power off all runs in a team
+cons3rt team run power off --id=3

+# Power on all runs in a team
+cons3rt team run power on --id=3

+# Restart all runs in a team
+cons3rt team run power restart --id=3

+# Unlock and power off all runs in a team
+cons3rt team run power off --id=3 --unlock
 ```